 The 'hero' theme for Nightwalk 2020 will be present throughout the night, as we have plenty of great surprises in store for you.
-This will be an unforgettable female-only moonlit walk along the Tarka Trail, with even more fun and entertainment along the route than ever before.
+This will be an unforgettable female-only moonlit walk along the Tarka Trail, with fun and entertainment along the route.

-This year we're also delighted to welcome girls from 11+ to take part in Nightwalk, so you can make it a real family affair and walk together for the cause.
+This year we're also delighted to welcome girls aged 11+ to take part in Nightwalk, so you can make it a real family affair and walk together for the hospice cause.

 As a salute to all you heroes taking part in Nightwalk 2020, this year's event will be the best yet.